 - The best identity-theft protection to keep your accounts clean

-1) Turn off your smartphone's Bluetooth, Wi-Fi and GPS when you leave the house.
+1) Turn off your smartphone Bluetooth, Wi-Fi and GPS when you leave the house.

-It's bad enough that most modern shopping malls track which stores you go into by tracking your phone's unique wireless IDs.
+Many shopping malls track which stores you go into by following your phone's unique wireless IDs, which is bad enough.
 But criminals can also set up rogue Wi-Fi hotspots in shopping malls to gain access to the phones of passersby.
-Avoid both phenomena by switching off everything but the cellular signal.
+Avoid both by switching off everything but the cellular signal.

 2) Don't let your credit card leave your hand.

-Underpaid cashiers can make an extra buck by "double-swiping" a customer's card to steal the card number.
-The proliferation of customer-use point-of-sale terminals and of "chip" cards has reduced the frequency of this threat, but it still happens.
+Underpaid cashiers can make an extra buck or two by "double-swiping" a customer's card to steal the card number and other information.
+The proliferation of "chip" cards and of point-of-sale terminals that only the customer uses has reduced the frequency of this threat, but it still happens.
 If you must hand your card to a cashier, don't let it out of your sight.

 3) Check your credit-card statements every few days during the holiday shopping season.

-Both point-of-sale terminals in brick-and-mortar stores and checkout pages on online shopping sites can be infected with card-number-stealing malware.
-So can the databases of the companies that process all those charges.
+Point-of-sale terminals in brick-and-mortar stores can have card "skimmers" discreetly glued on (Costco recently had this happen), and checkout pages on online shopping sites can be infected with card-number-stealing malware.
+The databases of the companies that process all those charges are also vulnerable.

-Criminals will want to use stolen numbers quickly, so any fraudulent charges will show up on your account within a few days, or even hours, of the theft.
+If criminals steal your credit-card number, they will want to use it quickly.
+It's likely that any fraudulent charges will show up on your account within a few days, or even hours, of the card-number theft.

 4) Use debit cards only at familiar retail stores, and never use them online.

 Debit cards help you avoid interest costs and spending limits, but credit cards offer much better protection against fraud, theft and scams.
-If someone steals your credit-card number, you'll be on the hook for at most $50; if they steal your debit-card number, they could clean out your checking account before you even find out.
+If someone steals your credit-card number, you'll be on the hook for at most $50.

 For these reasons, don't ever use a debit card online.
-And if a site asks you to pay with a gift card or a direct bank transfer, that's a huge red flag — run away fast.
+And if a site asks you to pay with a gift card or a direct bank transfer instead of a credit card, that's a huge red flag — run away fast.

 5) Make sure the ATM you use isn't compromised.

-Don't ever use stand-alone ATMs placed outside shops in public places — stick to bank-branch ATMs in dedicated vestibules.
+Also, don't ever use stand-alone ATMs placed outside shops in public places.
+You don't know who put it there.
+Stick to bank-branch ATMs in dedicated vestibules.

 6) Stay off the shopping-mall Wi-Fi network.